Boutique Living Starts Here

 Should the landlord execute repairs for damages caused by a tenant, the tenant will be charged for all repair costs.

-No laundry is allowed after 10:30 pm in the laundry room.
+If available in the respective building, no laundry is allowed after 10:30 pm and before 8am in the laundry room.
 Tenants agree to not use any dye coloring in the machine and as a courtesy are asked to empty the lint tray in the dryer after each use.
-Hours of operation are 8 am – 10 pm.

 24. MAIN ENTRANCE DOOR